ccarbajal16/OptiLHS/README.md

 ## License

-This package is distributed under the GPL-3 license.
+This package is distributed under the MIT license.
 See LICENSE file for details.

 ## How to Cite